WildDogOne/RSS/README.md

 # RSS Feed Reader with LLM Analysis

-A web application that combines RSS feed reading with local LLM-powered analysis using Ollama.
+A Streamlit web application that combines RSS feed reading with local LLM-powered analysis using Ollama.
 It automatically summarizes feed entries and performs security analysis on security-related feeds.

 ## Features